alfonsoristorato/wiremock-docker-easy-extensions/README.md

 # (Required - can be empty) A list of dependencies required to run the classes.
 dependencies:
   - org.apache.commons:commons-lang3:3.18.0

+# (Optional) Used to provide configs for the WireMock Docker image spin up via CLI `run` command.
+jar-run-config:
+   # (Optional) The name of the Docker container that will be created.
+Defaults to `wiremock-docker-easy-extensions`.
+   docker-container-name: wiremock-docker-easy-extensions
+   # (Optional) The port that Docker will expose for WireMock.
+Defaults to `8080`.
+   docker-port: 8080
 ```

 ### Extension Language and Compatibility